lrleon/prodcon/Readme.md

 depth of recursive calls and takes more care of pivot selection.
-Also, the partition method could be adapted for better profiting of hardware cache (it exists versions that perform the partition sequentially from left to right, by contrast with my version that traverse both sides and eventually could cause more cache misses).
+Also, the partition method could be adapted for better profiting of hardware cache (it exists versions that perform the partition sequentially from left to right, by contrast with my version that traverses both sides and eventually could cause more cache misses).

-#### Several files
+#### Using several files

 In this version, the sorted sequences are put in final file through a `OutputFile` object (see `include/outputfile.H`).
 This class uses